Nick Cotric

-He previously played for the Canterbury-Bankstown Bulldogs in the National Rugby League and has played for at representative level for New South Wales in the State of Origin series as well as one game for the Prime Minister's XIII in 2018.
+He previously played for the Canterbury-Bankstown Bulldogs in the NRL and has played for at representative level for New South Wales in the State of Origin series as well as one game for the Prime Minister's XIII in 2018.

 Background

-Cotric was born in Cooma, New South Wales, Australia, and is of Serbian descent.
+Cotric was born in Cooma, New South Wales, and is of Serbian descent.

 He played his junior rugby league for the Valley Dragons.